apache/pulsar/site/docs/1.18/concerns/RetentionExpiry.md

 By default, you will be prompted to ensure that you really want to clear the backlog for the namespace.
 You can override the prompt using the `-f`/`--force` flag.

 ## Time to live (TTL)

+By default, Pulsar stores all {% popover unacknowledged %} messages forever.
+This can lead to heavy disk space usage in cases where a lot of messages are going unacknowledged.
+If disk space is a concern, you can set a time to live (TTL) that determines how long unacknowledged messages will

 ### Set the TTL for a namespace